COVID-19 Frequently Asked Questions

 Is next season still happening?
 Will it start on time?
 What is the schedule?

-Due to the pandemic, the WHL regular season has been delayed to begin January 8, 2021, with games to be played within each division.
+Due to the pandemic, the WHL regular season has been delayed, but the league has committed to a 24-game schedule.
+The previously anticipated start of January 8 could not be safely reached due to the pandemic and the new date has not yet been determined.
 League, Spokane Chiefs and Arena officials are working with government and health authorities to determine safe practices for returning to play.
 A full game schedule has not yet been announced.
-More information on league’s most recent announcement regarding a return to play is available here.

 Our players and coaches are preparing to return to Spokane and the Chiefs’ business office is committed to providing more exciting family entertainment to our great fans as soon as it is deemed safe to do so.